Pulau-Komodo/parse_interval/README.md

 Parses strings like "5y6mo" and "3.5 minutes" into `chrono::Duration`s.
-It is intended to be a quick and simple solution for text-based user input, like for scheduling reminders or other events.
+It is intended to be a quick and simple solution for text-based user input, like for scheduling reminders or specifying durations.

 It is faithful with regards to the variable durations of years and months.
 For example, starting from 2000-02-01 (February of a leap year), 1 month means 29 days, and -1 month means -31 days.